Chudolist-Mailing-Service/resume-bank/README.md

   - extracts Msg text and attachments into database fields
   - allows Admin to edit fields
   - prepairs a listing of recent resumes
-- Admin or Bot (or Bot at command of A) sends resume listing to maining list at end of week (or Wednesday)
+- Admin sends resume listing to maining list at end of week (or Wednesday)
+  - as link to listing page
+  - inside message body
 - Subs read the listing:

   > "Ahh!
 Here are is that lil' bastard resume I noticed a week ago.